Please see my personal note below.

 Here are some of the great readers, who became great leaders.
 They started from scratch, but everyone knows their names now: Elon Musk, Warren Buffett, Bill Gates, President Clinton, Thomas Edison, Charles Darwin, J.S.
 Bach.
 We can give everyone a chance to learn like them!

 With technology, today almost everyone can read almost anything, any time, on mobile.
 But they have to read English.
 Other languages have almost 90% fewer pages on the Internet, or even less.
-Please see the table on the left.
+Please see the table and chart on the left.

 Also, reading is more than an isolated skill!
 If a student fails to read English, writing is harder, and so is reading math problems.
 Maybe even worse, self-esteem and resilience fall.